 Route of the Seven Lakes Itinerary

-Stage 1: Bariloche To Villa La Angostura
+Stage 1: Bariloche to Villa La Angostura

 This stretch is 82-kilometres.
 Google Maps says it takes an hour and a quarter with a good run; we say give it up to 2 hours to factor in stops along the way.